rbxmath/rbxmath.github.io/_pages/course.md

 layout: single
 ---

-Vector3 Mastery is a 10-week course designed to help game developers increase their knowledge of one of the most important mathematical objects: vectors.
+**Vector3 Mastery** is a 10-week course designed to help game developers increase their knowledge of one of the most important mathematical objects: vectors.
 Vectors permeate the mathematics of game development, perhaps most infamously in CFrames.
 We aim to explain the mathematics underpinning these objects while also guiding you through programming a practical linear algebra library for all your vector needs.

-* **When:** Monday and Friday from 6pm--7pm PT, starting the week of May 29.
+* **When:** Monday and Thursday from 6pm--6:50pm PT, starting the week of May 29
-* **Where:** Voice chat on our [Discord server](https://discord.gg/Mpy5MwqeWc).
+* **Where:** Voice chat on our [Discord server](https://discord.gg/Mpy5MwqeWc)
-* **Who:** Lectures will be given by [Aidan (Darkson)](https://aidan-epperly.github.io/), a math PhD student, and [Ethan (AstroCode)](https://ecurtiss.dev), a 5th-year math undergrad.
+* **Who:** Lectures will be given by [Aidan (Darkson)](https://aidan-epperly.github.io/), a math PhD student, and [Ethan (AstroCode)](https://ecurtiss.dev), a 5th-year math undergrad

 ## Course Structure